chxy95/HDRUNet/README.md

-# HDRUNet
-## HDRUNet: Single Image HDR Reconstruction with Denoising and Dequantization
+# HDRUNet: Single Image HDR Reconstruction with Denoising and Dequantization